New York Mets vs. Washington Nationals Results, Stats, and Recap - September 26, 2020 Gametracker

-WASHINGTON (AP) The New York Mets were eliminated from the playoffs in a mistake-filled 4-3 loss to the Washington Nationals in the first game of a doubleheader on Saturday.
+WASHINGTON (AP) The New York Mets were eliminated from playoff contention in a mistake-filled loss to the Nationals in the opener of a doubleheader on Saturday, and not much changed in the nightcap as an error extended a big inning for Washington, which won 5-3 to sweep the twinbill.

+''Just stinks that the year's over,'' Scherzer said. ''My body feels like it's September, but my arm feels like it's May.''

-Wilson Ramos - who played in Washington for seven seasons - hit a two-run homer to center to give the Mets a 2-0 lead in the third.
-Amed Rosario's solo shot in the fourth, also off Scherzer, made it 3-1.
+Wilson Ramos hit a two-run homer to center to give the Mets a 2-0 lead in the third and Amed Rosario added a solo shot in the fourth, also off Scherzer, to make it 3-1.

 Andrew Stevenson hit a conventional homer off Jacob deGrom in the third.
 Washington added a run in the fourth on deGrom's wild pitch.

+''There's eight teams going and we didn't make it,'' deGrom said. ''I think the level of disappointment is pretty high.''

 In the fifth, Mets left fielder Dominic Smith slipped and then collided with the left-field wall trying to catch Stevenson's flyball.
 Smith stayed down as Stevenson rounded the bases for an inside the park homer.
-Trainers and teammates came out to attend to Smith, who stayed in the game.
+Trainers and teammates came out to attend to Smith, who stayed in the game but did not play in the nightcap.

 MARTINEZ'S DEAL